swiftlang/swift-evolution/proposals/0390-noncopyable-structs-and-enums.md

 }
 ```

-It is important to note that `~Constraint` only removes the assumption of an
+It is important to note that `~Constraint` only avoids the implicit, automatic
-implicit requirement, but it does **not** mean that the type strictly does not
+derivation of conformance.
+It does **not** mean that the type strictly does
-conform to the protocol.
+not conform to the protocol.
 Extensions may add the conformance back separately,
 possibly conditionally:

 ```